vmgh207/finance-dashboard-app/README.md

 - Plotly for visualization

 Technical limitations: this app was made for educational purposes
 - 252 trading days a year is assumed.
-Crypto and markets with other metrics will be off
+Crypto and markets with other measurements will be off
-- Daily close prices - no real time data
+- Daily close prices - no real time datastream
-- Everything is calculated on historical data
+- Everything is calculated on historical data, no black swan events or regime changes are assumed
 - Constant volatility is assumed
 - Log normally distributed returns are assumed
-- No slippage, no transaction costs, no bid-ask spread
+- No slippage, no transaction costs, no bid-ask
+- Exchange rate differencies between currencies aren't calculated

 <img width="802" height="600" alt="newplot (2)" src="https://github.com/user-attachments/assets/0dadda86-9e2f-47ce-b557-005d08438d04" />
 <hr>